 Next, use a granular cockroach bait both inside and outside of your home.
-We like Maxforce Complete Granular Insect Bait (pictured above.)
+We like Maxforce Complete Granular Insect Bait (pictured to the left.)
 Make sure to carefully follow the label so that you do not apply it anywhere out in the open in your home that can be accessed by pets or children.
 They key is to get the granular bait in the places American Cockroaches are hiding – underneath appliances, in cracks and crevices, near the water heater, and outside of the home in plant beds and underneath trees.

 Lastly, if you have the ability to safely spray an insecticide, you’ll want to treat inside and outside of the home with a non-repellent product such as Arilon.
 When spraying any kind of insecticide, more is not better.
 The key is applying it in the right places, and if you read the label carefully these places will be described in detail.

 The Best Way To Get Rid Of German Roaches

 German Cockroaches are treated very differently than American Cockroaches.
 We would not use any of the above treatment methods if this was the type of roach in your home.
 They don’t live outdoors, so there is no point treating or excluding the outside of your home for German roaches.
 They also don’t prefer granular bait so we wouldn’t bother using Maxforce Complete on them.